-Among the most promising immunotherapy approaches to activating antitumor immunity is the blockade of immune checkpoints.
-Immune checkpoints refer to inhibitory pathways hardwired into the immune system that are crucial for maintaining and modulating the magnitude and duration of immune responses to minimize collateral tissue damage.
+A promising immunotherapy approach to activating antitumor immunity with demonstrated efficacy is the blockade of immune checkpoints.
+Immune checkpoints refer to inhibitory pathways hardwired into the immune system that are crucial for modulating the magnitude and duration of immune responses to minimize collateral tissue damage.
 Scientists have observed that tumors co-opt certain immune-checkpoint pathways as a major mechanism of immune resistance, particularly against T cells that are specific for tumor antigens and otherwise would attack the tumor.
-Research has demonstrated that because many of the immune checkpoints are initiated by the interaction between ligands and their specific receptors, many of these immune checkpoints can be readily blocked by antibodies that neutralize ligands or block receptors.
-Anti-CTLA-4 antibodies are antibodies to the cytotoxic Tlymphocyte-associated antigen 4 and Yervoy was the first of this class of immunotherapies to achieve approval by the FDA.
+Research has demonstrated that because many of the immune checkpoints are initiated by the interaction between ligands and their specific receptors, these immune checkpoints can be readily blocked by antibodies that neutralize ligands or block receptors.
+Anti-CTLA-4 antibodies are antibodies to the cytotoxic T-lymphocyte-associated antigen 4 and Yervoy was the first of this class of immunotherapies to achieve approval by the FDA.
 Programmed cell death protein 1, or PD-1, is another immune checkpoint pathway currently being targeted with immunotherapies.
-Merck's anti-PD-1 drug Keytruda (gembrolizumab) is approved for use for the treatment of patients with advanced or unresectable melanoma who are no longer responding to first-line therapy, and Opdivo is approved for patients with melanoma who no longer respond to other drugs and for patients with advanced (metastatic) squamous NSCLC with progression on or after platinum-based chemotherapy.
-Keytruda has also received approval as first-line therapy in NSCLC patients with high PD-L1 expression and in May 2017 was approved for use combination with chemotherapy in patients with metastatic non-squamous NSCLC and as second line therapy in patients with greater than 1% PD-L1 expression.
+Merck's anti-PD-1 drug Keytruda (e) (pembrolizumab) was initially approved for use for the treatment of patients with advanced or unresectable melanoma who are no longer responding to first-line therapy, and Opdivo is approved for patients with melanoma who no longer respond to other drugs and for patients with advanced (metastatic) squamous NSCLC with progression on or after platinum-based chemotherapy.
+Keytruda has also received approval as first-line therapy in NSCLC patients with high PD-L1 expression and in May 2017 was approved for use in combination with chemotherapy in patients with metastatic non-squamous NSCLC and as second line therapy in patients with greater than 1% PD-L1 expression.
 Both Opdivo and Keytruda have also received approvals for certain populations of patients with head and neck squamous cell carcinoma, or HNSCC, urothelial cancer and Hodgkin's lymphoma.
 Other checkpoint inhibitors targeting PD-L1 have also received approvals for certain patient populations with specific cancer indication: Genentech's Tecentriq® (atezolizumab) in urothelial cancer and NSCLC; Bavencio® in Merkel cell and urothelial cancer; and AstraZeneca's Imfinzi® (durvalumab) in urothelial cancer and as maintenance therapy in unresectable Stage III NSCLC following chemoradiation therapy.
+Multiple approvals in additional cancer indications have followed and more are in progress.

 Currently, there are several hundred clinical trials of anti-PD-1, the receptor, and anti-PD-L1, the matching ligand, many of which may selectively enroll patients with tumors that express the programmed death ligand 1, or PD-L1, due to a greater expected response rate in such patients than those with PD-L1 negative tumors.
 However, even though PD-L1 positive patients respond better than PD-L1 negative patients, the anticipated response rate of PD-L1 positive patients to single agent anti-PD-1/PD-L1 is generally low, at approximately 20%, with the exception of melanoma and bladder cancers, where response rates can be as high as 35% to 40%.
-Therefore, we believe it is important to identify combination therapies that could result in greater response rates in more tumor types.
+Therefore, we believe it is important to identify combination therapies that could result in greater response rates in more tumor types and that may avoid the need for combination with toxic chemotherapy.